 Production: 38,252 kWh annually

 Barrels of Oil Offset / Year:

 "I filled out the application, and they explained the process.
 Once I gave them all the initial paperwork, I didn't really have to do anything.
 The system is producing what they said it would, plus some.
 The result has been favorable for us."

 Rick Tull of Lank, Johnson and Tull, CPAs was first introduced to solar’s benefits when a client brought in their solar investment for review.
 After seeing how well the tax-savings and electricity savings worked to reduce the installation costs, Rick contacted Paradise Energy.

 Soon after, they installed their first system at their office in Seaford, DE.
 Then, they looked to their office in Milton.

 “We liked the incentives so well that we decided to install another system in our Milford office,” shares Rick.

 Installing solar requires an upfront investment, but with so many cost-saving incentives available, a solar system can pay for itself in just a few years, leaving decades of free electricity.

-Lank, Johnson and Tull, CPAs were able to take advantage of the 30% Federal Solar Investment Tax Credit.
+Lank, Johnson and Tull, CPAs were able to take advantage of the Federal Solar Investment Tax Credit.
 By reducing their federal tax liability by 30% of the installation cost, they installed the system for considerably less.
+However, since installing this system the incentive has decreased to 26% of the system's cost.
 As long as you have federal tax liability, you’re able to take advantage of these savings, too.
-But the program starts to step down after 2019.
+But the program steps down again in 2021 to 22%.